 How Do You Get H-ABC?

-H-ABC is one of the few genetic disorders that are not inherited.
+This is one of the few genetic disorders that are not inherited.
 In other words, neither parent is a carrier and the chance of producing another child with H-ABC is little to none.
-Instead, H-ABC is caused by a mutation in the TUBB4A gene (a gene responsible for the formation of microtubules, which helps control cell division, motility, and transport) that occurs at random.
+Instead, this disorder is caused by a mutation in the TUBB4A gene (a gene responsible for the formation of microtubules, which helps control cell division, motility, and transport) that occurs at random.

 How is H-ABC Diagnosed?

-A diagnosis for H-ABC is usually made through either an MRI scan that detects brain tissue patterns related to H-ABC, or through genetic testing that confirms the mutation of the TUBB4A gene.
+A diagnosis is usually made through either an MRI scan that detects brain tissue patterns related to H-ABC, or through genetic testing that confirms the mutation of the TUBB4A gene.

-As of now, there is no known cure for H-ABC.
+As of now, there is no known cure.
 However, treatments are available to alleviate symptoms and improve an individual’s quality of life.
 For instance, a combination of physical therapy and certain medications can be instituted to improve motor skills and lessen involuntary muscle movements.